 Program Continue/Modify/Delete green-building resources and services.
 Action 1.5b Continue to disseminate housing related brochures (e.g. farmworker housing) to individuals, developers, and builders that visit Planning and Building offices.
 Responsibility: PBS Timeframe: Ongoing The County currently disseminates housing-related brochures to the general public over the counter in the Planning Department.
+PBS staff coordinate pre-application meetings with prospective developers in order to answer questions and provide information on the development permit process, development issues, and requirements.
+These meetings are available to provide detailed information about a project concept and may involve representatives from other departments.
+The County meets with housing agencies, such as the Community Foundation and Redwood Community Services to discuss their potential plans and provide feedback, so as to streamline subsequent application processes.
+Staff also utilizes the Pre-Application Conference mechanism to discuss potential farmworker housing or similar projects with interested developers.
+The County additionally is facilitating ADU by disseminating free ADU plans.
 This Action is being combined with Action 1.5a.
 Action 1.5c Continue to report on the implementation and effectiveness of the Housing Element in the General Plan Annual Report to the Board of Supervisors.
-Offer to hold an annual Community Development Commission workshop.
-Responsibility: PBS Time frame: Ongoing PBS reports monthly updates to the BOS on housing-related issues, including the implementation and effectiveness of the Housing Element, new housing policies (e.g. ADUs), and fire recovery efforts as they relate to rebuilding efforts.
+Offer to hold an annual Responsibility: PBS Time frame: Ongoing PBS reports monthly updates to the BOS on housing-related issues, including the implementation and effectiveness of the Housing Element, new housing policies (e.g. ADUs), and fire recovery efforts as they relate to rebuilding efforts.
 This Action is being combined with Action 1.5a.